mikependon/RepoDB.NET/pages/extensibilities/databasehelper.md

 }
 ```

-Then a method to extract the tablename.
+Then, a method to extract the tablename.

 ```csharp
 private string GetTableName(string tableName,